ysthakur/CMSC417-Notes/content/OSI layers/Link layer/Switches.md

 ### Self-learning: Building the Table

+Will try to learn which hosts are connected to which interfaces

 When a frame arrives:
 - Inspect the source MAC address
 - Associate the address with the incoming interface